Wakeup Diet & Exercise Program Restores natural circadian rhythms

 10:15 PM, Late Night (Nap time)

-This table is a general guideline.
+The table above is a general guideline.
 Dayparts vary slightly between different groups of individuals.
 We don't expect a night worker to adopt a daytime work plan.
 Also, some people spend more time commuting than others do.

 Wakeup Diet Solutions